 HOW CLOSE CAN YOU GET TO THE MOMENT?

-Autopilot began in Birmingham, Alabama as an improvisational outfit bent on exploring the world of experimental sound construction via a common love for music and art by Eamon Griffith, Rumi Kallenbach, and Aussie Smith.
+Autopilot is an improvisational outfit bent on exploring the world of experimental sound construction in and beyond Birmingham, AL. Via a common love for music and art, the ensemble was formed by Eamon Griffith, Rumi Kallenbach, and Aussie Smith, and includes guest performers and consistent collaborators.

 In an impressive display of ingenuity and creative energy, the trio set about recording all they could with what they had, usually smart phones and odd processing gear.
 The digital crop bore them a method by which they could entertain their ideas about what to do with music as a sound-information experience, which they performed throughout the city with a myriad of talented compatriots.